g-esco101/escotech-2.0/README.md

 Purchases are made with paypal via calls to their REST API.
 Once a purchase is complete, a receipt is emailed to the purchaser via gmail smtp.

 - Hosted on AWS: https://goviesco.com (paypal is in sandbox mode, so you will not be able to login)
-- Demo (if site is not hosted): https://www.youtube.com/watch?v=GFSmuP0th0Q&list=PLdK_FPPkkRWmCwHKLnNEv6tFWcbF701rQ
+- Demo (if site is not hosted or to see admin use cases that are inaccessible without login info): https://www.youtube.com/watch?v=GFSmuP0th0Q&list=PLdK_FPPkkRWmCwHKLnNEv6tFWcbF701rQ
 ## Intallation
 To get this app running requires the creation and configuration of the following accounts: paypal developer, gmail, and AWS.
 The setup for each would require the writing of an article in itself.
 As an alternative, I will leave the app hosted on AWS as long as possible and provide a video that demos the app on youtube.
 ## Technology